scoczy/scoczy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:  UAV Control | Robotics
+subtitle:  MSc Student in Control & Robotics

 profile:
   align: right